githubuser1983/webscikit/README.md

 # webscikit
 Webscikit is a set of tools to run a HTTPServer as a JSON Webservice for scikit-learn predictions.
 It comes with two examples: boston and boston2

-It is work in progress, so it comes with no guarantee.
+It is work in progress, so bug and feature requests are highly appreciated!

 Features: